 They can save you a lot of time.
-Also, you’ll produce more quality work consistently.
+And they’re also a great way to keep consistency.

-You can always use money to buy back your time.
+You can spend money to buy back your time.

-Pay someone to clean your house, do dishes or take care of your kids while you work on your blog.
-Most people never do this.
-They prefer to complain and use their lack of time as an excuse if they fail.
+Pay someone to clean your house, do dishes or walk your dog while you work on your blog.

 So, let’s try something else.
 Monday you can outline everything you need to write for the week.
 Two other days you write everything.
 And two other days you edit.